hamza-isazi/AlphaEvolveLite/examples/timetable_optimization/readme.md

 The output should be in .csv format, with two columns: timeslot and class.
 A class and timeslot in the same row indicates that that timeslot is assigned to that class, i.e. there is a lesson of that class scheduled to occur at that time.

 Testing:
-Run python opt_test.py <your_solution_filename>
+Run python evaluate.py <your_solution_filename>
-Make sure the input files are in the same directory as the test file.
+Make sure the input files are in the inputs directory.